Shaun Tan has this to say about the word as applied to his work:

 Midway through his journey, things gradually take on a darker and ultimately surreal tone.
 Despite everything taking place during just one afternoon, it becomes unclear how much time has passed.
 At the beginning of the story; it was clearly mid-summer, but by the end all natural signs point to the season’s being autumn.
 Different people Neddy encounters mention misfortune and money troubles he doesn’t remember, and he is outright unwelcome at several houses which should have been beneath him.
 His earlier, youthful energy leaves him, and it becomes increasingly painful and difficult for him to swim on.
 Finally, he staggers back home, only to find his house decrepit, empty, and abandoned.

 Is Neddy dead at the end of this story?
 That’s one interpretation, but is too literal for Anne Enright.
 There is a long tradition of stories with stings in the tail.
 This is another such story.
 It stings but we don’t know why, exactly.
 We don’t know how many years have elapsed between the beginning and the end of the story.
-In the end, the mood is the important thing about this story rather than the plot, which is a wrapper for the mood.
+In the end, the mood is the important thing about this story rather than the plot, which is simply a wrapper for the mood.

-SETTING OF THE SWIMMER
+STORY WORLD OF THE SWIMMER

 Cheever himself moved from New York to the suburbs of Westchester County, New York to bring up his family.
 Many of his stories are set in this kind of suburb, and he has been called ‘the Chekhov of the suburbs’.
 (He has also been called Dante of the cocktail hour.)
 He wrote a series of stories set in the fictional ‘Shady Hill’.
-This is a rich suburb, where everyone seems to have a pool and house staff.
+This is a well-off suburb, where everyone seems to have a pool and house staff.
 They throw big parties and employ bartenders.
 No two pools are alike — quite a feat of description.

 The story is set on ‘one of those midsummer Sundays when everyone sits around saying, “I drank too much last night.”
 This is explained in the very first sentence.
 We don’t know exactly what year it is set, though the story was written in the 1960s.
 In fact, the lack of specific time is part of the story itself.
 By the end, we don’t know how many years have metaphorically passed between Neddy’s first and last swim.
-But we do know that this is the Cold-War era, when America is expanding.
+But we do know that this is the Cold-War era, when America is in International expansion mode.

 CHARACTERS IN THE SWIMMER

 Neddy has a kid’s name.
 A grown-man would more often be called ‘Ned’.
 His quest is childlike in its enthusiasm.
 He has the narcissism of youth, thinking of himself as a legendary figure, as little boys often imagine they’re superheroes.
-His ego level depletes as he swims forth.
+His ego depletes as he swims forth.

 Cheever’s mastery lies in the handling of Neddy’s gradual, devastating progress from boundless optimism to bottomless despair, from summer to fall, from swimming pool to swimming pool….as we read the story we feel time passing, before our eyes; feel Neddy losing heart, growing weary, getting old.